-In circumstances where there is an uncured event of default which entitles Alaris to have its preferred units repurchased (see "Rights on an Event of Default or on a Change of Control" above) and such units have not been repurchased within a specified timeframe, Alaris' preferred units in the Private Company Partners (with the exception of Lifemark and KMH) become entitled to special voting rights that, among other things, provides Alaris with sufficient votes to elect the board of directors of the Private Company Partner, appoint new management and generally exert control over the operations of a Private Company Partner until such time as the units are repurchased and the repurchase price has been paid to Alaris.
+In circumstances where there is an uncured event of default which entitles Alaris to have its preferred units repurchased (see "Rights on an Event of Default or on a Change of Control" above) and such units have not been repurchased within a specified timeframe, Alaris' preferred units in the Private Company Partners (with the exception of End of the Roll, KMH and Federal Resources) become entitled to special voting rights that, among other things, provides Alaris with sufficient votes to elect the board of directors of the Private Company Partner, appoint new management and generally exert control over the operations of a Private Company Partner until such time as the units are repurchased and the repurchase price has been paid to Alaris (such voting rights maybe subordinate to the Private Company Partner's senior lenders in certain circumstances, and may require such lenders' consent).
 In the case of End of the Roll, the obligations and liabilities of End of the Roll to Alaris are collateralized by a general security agreement, pursuant to which End of the Roll has granted to Alaris a security interest in its personal property and a floating charge on its real property, subject to certain permitted encumbrances, including encumbrances in favour of End of the Roll's principal lenders and a permitted amount in additional obligations.
+In the case of the FR Loan, the obligations and liabilities of Federal Resources are secured against the assets of Federal Resources, subject to certain permitted encumbrances and the senior security interests of Federal Resources senior lenders.